TRIQS/nda/doc/ex5.md

 > h5::write(file, "A", A, /* compression off */ false);
 > ```

-@subsection ex5_p2 Reading into an array/view
+@section ex5_p2 Reading into an array/view

 Reading a full dataset into an array is straightforward: